sylvaingchassang/rct/README.md

 The package allows for an arbitrary number of treatment arms, specified via the `weights` argument in each design.

-`experiment_design` implements various balance objectives, including:
+`rct` implements various balance objectives, including:
  - minimizing the Mahalanobis distance between the mean of selected covariates  across treatment arms;
  - maximizing the minimum p-value for the regression of covariates on